rspivak/csdesign/README.rst

     Wake up and block in "select"
     Got signal

 `Self-Pipe Trick <http://cr.yp.to/docs/selfpipe.html>`_ is used to avoid race conditions when waiting for signals and calling *select* on a set of descriptors.

-XXX: Code
+The following steps describe how to implement it:

+1. Create a pipe and change its read and write ends to be nonblocking

+2. Add the read end of the pipe to the read list of descriptors given to *select*

+3. Install a signal handler for the signal we're concerned with.
+   When the signal arrives the signal handler writes a byte of data to the pipe.

+   Because the write end of the pipe is nonblocking we prevent the situation when signals flood the process, the pipe becomes full and the process blocks itself in the signal handler.

+4. When *select* successfully returns check if the read end of the pipe is in the *readables* list and if it is then our signal has arrived.

+5. When the signal arrives read **all** bytes that are in the pipe and execute any actions that have to be done in response to the signal delivery.

 Roadmap